There is a big misunderstanding and much confusion surrounding the CARES Act Employee Retention Credit (ERC):

 Who qualifies and who does not?

 Unfortunately, many companies do not realize that per the CARES Act law, almost all businesses qualify for the Employee Retention Credit.
 This confusion among business leaders is literally costing their companies millions of dollars; money that the Federal Government has specifically allocated to help U.S. businesses continue to survive and prosper during this historic time of pandemic and economic crisis.

-We are an essential business and therefore we do not qualify.
+We are an essential business, so we are not eligible.

 False.
 We have helped many companies that were profitable in 2020 receive anywhere from thousands to millions of dollars in credits.
 This includes grocers, manufacturing, logistics companies, and more.
 If your business has been impacted in some way by the pandemic, you qualify.